Is Cheese Good for Weight Loss?

 By providing my details, I consent to receive assistance from Star Health regarding my purchases and services through any valid communication channel.

-Cheese can be a part of your weight loss journey but the condition is mindful eating and portion control.
+Cheese can be a part of your weight loss journey, but the condition is mindful eating and portion control.
 Cheese has long been a favourite across cultures with its rich texture and irresistible taste.
 From pizza toppings to cheese boards and salad dressings, it is a versatile food that adds flavour and depth to meals.
 However, cheese often raises eyebrows for those on a weight loss journey.
-Surprisingly, cheese helps keep you full, an essential aspect of weight loss.
+Cheese may contribute to satiety due to its protein and fat content, which can support appetite control when consumed in moderation as part of a calorie-controlled diet.

 Cheese Nutrition at a Glance